 - A patient with a skin condition such as severe eczema or hives, as skin testing may be impossible to interpret.

 In some uncommon cases a patient has such a high sensitivity level to suspected allergens that any injected administration of those allergens for skin testing might result in potentially serious side effects.
-Still, under most circumstances, allergy skin testing is our preferred testing method because it is more sensitive, the results can be obtained within minutes and it is less expensive than a RAST test.
+Still, under most circumstances, allergy skin testing by an Allergist is our preferred testing method because it is more sensitive, the results can be obtained within minutes and it is less expensive than a RAST test.

 The RAST test is scored on a scale from 0 to 5 (0= absent or very minimal allergen specific IgE; 5 =extremely high level of allergen specific IgE).